gohugoio/hugo/content/en/templates/introduction.md

 [front matter]: /content-management/front-matter/
 [`Title`]: /methods/page/title

 The current context may change within a template.
-For example, at the top of a template the context might be a `Page` object, but we can rebind the context to another value or object within [`range`] or [`with`] blocks.
+For example, at the top of a template the context might be a `Page` object, but we rebind the context to another value or object within [`range`] or [`with`] blocks.

 [`range`]: /functions/go-template/range/
 [`with`]: /functions/go-template/with/